Mapping Scientific Literature with Large Language Models and Topic Modeling: Thematic Mapping of Engineering Abstracts

 When distributed into the sixteen LLM-derived topics, the BoW model revealed that higher-ranking terms aligned with dominant c-TF-IDF features.
 Words like “material” ($f=302$, $r=6$) appeared across all sixteen groups; however, they were primarily concentrated in Material Science ($f_6=155$), suggesting broad relevance with strong topical anchoring (i.e., being much more dominant in one topic compared to others despite its breadth).
 Similarly, “tissue” ($f=148$, $r=29$) was distributed across only six groups and peaked in Tissue Engineering ($f_1=98$).
 Approximately 6\% of words were exclusive to a single topic, such as “dislocation” ($f=32$, $f_6=32$, $r=294$), appearing only in Material Science, mirroring later c-TF-IDF patterns (\hyperref[fig:ctfidf]{Fig. \ref{fig:ctfidf}}).
 On the other hand, the long tail region beyond the Pareto-like distribution is composed of rare, often highly specialized terms that distinguish niche research contributions (e.g., “algae,” “engine,” and “probiotic”).

 Together, these NLP results support the internal consistency and validity of the LLM-driven classification: high-frequency terms identified through BoW and c-TF-IDF models consistently aligned with the dominant themes discovered by the LLM.
-Moreover, the stark term concentration within specific topics, alongside adherence to known statistical patterns like Zipf’s law and Pareto distributions, suggests that GPT-4o mini was not simply generating arbitrary groupings but instead uncovering meaningful and linguistically grounded structure.
+Moreover, the stark term concentration within specific topics, alongside adherence to known statistical patterns like Zipf's law and Pareto distributions, suggests that \textit{GPT-4o-mini} was not simply generating arbitrary groupings but instead uncovering meaningful and linguistically grounded structure.